dangerousl/dangerousl.github.io/content/2020-06-27-in-defense-of-video-games.md

 It took me some time, but I found the init config.
 Magical, I know.

 Long story short, I changed the default values for the requirements.
-The game ran perfectly fine, I discovered years later due to my fascination with the game, just in general but also because I spent so much time trying to get it to work, I really had to enjoy it, that it was written primarily by one man (Chris Sawyer) in assembly.
+The game ran perfectly fine, I discovered years later due to my fascination with the game, just in general but also because I spent so much time trying to get it to work, that it was written primarily by one man (Chris Sawyer) in assembly.

 ### Other games